 The Group assess at the end of each reporting period whether there is any indication that an impairment loss recognized in prior periods for an asset other than goodwill may no longer exist or may have decreased.
 If any such indication exists, the recoverable amount of that asset is estimated.
-An impairment loss recognized in prior periods for an asset other than goodwill is reversed if, and only if, there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
-In this case, the carrying amount of the asset is increased to its recoverable amount by reversing an impairment loss.
+An impairment loss recognized in prior periods for an asset other than goodwill is reversed if, and only if, there has been a change in the estimates used to determine the asset's recoverable amount of the asset is increased to its recoverable amount by reversing an impairment loss.
 An impairment loss in respect of goodwill is not reversed.
 For other assets, an impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined (net of depreciation or amortization), if no impairment loss had been recognized.